-When the human body dies, it goes back to the dust of corruption (Genesis 3:19; Ecclesiastes 12:7; 2 Corinthians 5:1) where it remains until the “last day” of earth’s history (John 6:44, 54).
-At that point it will be raised in a new form, an immortal body (Daniel 12:2; Matthew 10:28; 1 Corinthians 15:54).
-The human body is not “recycled” successively into a series of fleshly bodies, as advocated in those religions that subscribe to the “reincarnation” dogma.
+When the human body dies, it goes back to the dust of corruption (Gen. 3:19; Eccl.
+12:7; 2 Cor.
+5:1) where it remains until the last day of earth’s history (Jn.
+6:44, 54).
+At that point it will be raised in a new form, an immortal body (Dan.
+12:2; Mt.
+10:28; 1 Cor.
+15:54).
+Humans are not recycled successively into a series of fleshly bodies, as advocated in those religions that subscribe to the reincarnation dogma.

 One must remember, however, that no single text contains the full picture of the disembodied state of human spirits.
 The complete collection of information must be assembled from various passages, each of which contributes its own deposit of data.

-One of these is in Second Corinthians, where Paul affirmed that fourteen years earlier he had been “caught up even to the third heaven” and “into Paradise,” not knowing whether such was “in the body” or “apart from the body” (12:2ff).
-There is an obvious proximity, or relationship, between the “third heaven” and “Paradise” (cf. Revelation 2:7; 22:2).
+One of these is in Second Corinthians, where Paul affirmed that fourteen years earlier he had been “caught up even to the third heaven” and “into Paradise,” not knowing whether such was “in the body” or “apart from the body” (2 Cor.
+12:2ff).
+There is obvious proximity, or relationship, between the “third heaven” and “Paradise” (cf. Rev. 2:7; 22:2).
 A number of scholars see the two expressions as synonymous (Hodge, 1860, 282; Barnett, 1997, 562).

-One should not argue, therefore, that the Christian who dies will not see Christ until after the resurrection; such denies the testimony of the New Testament, both explicitly and implicitly (Acts 7:59; Philippians 1:23; 2 Corinthians 5:8; 1 Thessalonians 4:14b, 16a; 5:10; Revelation 6:9).
+One should not argue, therefore, that the Christian who dies will not see Christ until after the resurrection.
+Such denies the testimony of the New Testament, both explicitly and implicitly (Acts 7:59; Phil.
+1:23; 2 Cor.
+5:8; 1 Thes.
+4:14b, 16a; 5:10; Rev. 6:9).
 Let us consider these passages for a moment.

 Stephen’s Prayer — Acts 7:59

 As Stephen was being stoned, he looked “into heaven” and saw Jesus standing on the right hand of God.
 Calling on Christ, he petitioned: “Lord Jesus, receive my spirit” (Acts 7:59).
-Surely he anticipated that his prayer would be answered, just as Jesus did on the brink of his death (Luke 23:46), and that his soul would be with the Lord.
+Surely he anticipated that his prayer would be answered, just as Jesus did on the brink of his death (Lk.
+23:46) and that his soul would be with the Lord.